How do I file for divorce?

 - 3 min read

+If you are a high-functioning professional navigating deep relational crossroads, asking this question represents an incredibly heavy emotional pivot point.
 If this is what you’re considering for the new year, then this is for you.

-If this is the question you’re asking, then please know this:
+And if this is the question you’re asking, then please know this:

 It’s still not too late.